dmfrodrigues/feup-lpoo-proj/docs/README.md

 ### A smell
 On [this commit](https://github.com/FEUP-LPOO/lpoo-2020-g60/blob/17394b793d1e3a9e62708e2761d981fa3c6311b0/src/main/java/com/pacman/g60/View/Views/TerminalArenaView.java#L52-L53), TerminalArenaView has the responsibility of tracking time since the beginning of the game, but this responsibility should be of the ArenaController.

+### Another smell
+Repeated code in TerminalArenaView.
+This can be fixed by using TerminalSpriteView.

 Moved responsibility to ArenaController

 ### Some dependency problem